thebrowsercompany/swift-winrt/README.md

 1. Open swiftwinrt directory in Visual Studio and select the release configuration (see [Debugging SwiftWinRT in Visual Studio](#debugging-swiftwinrt-in-visual-studio))
 2. Open VSCode to the root of the repo and ensure the `Debug` preset is selected.

+This workflow has a couple key benefits:
-This will let you quickly re-run swiftwinrt in release mode when needed while still being able to only build debug for the tests.
+1. This will let you quickly re-run swiftwinrt in release mode when needed while still being able to only build debug for the tests.
+2. Controlling when swiftwinrt is re-run has the benefit of allowing you to hand-edit any files you need to prototype with APIs.

+You do have to be careful that when you are done iterating (especially on handwritten changes) that you run a full build.
+However, your PR will fail if this happens.

 ### Debugging Swift/WinRT in Visual Studio